biomedical-cybernetics/projection-separability-indices/README.md

 Done.
 ```

 Then the variable `ValidityIndicesResults` will contain all indices results.
-Thus, you can easily access them as `ValidityIndicesResults.psip`, `ValidityIndicesResults.dn`, `ValidityIndicesResults.th`, and so on.
+Thus, you can easily access them as `ValidityIndicesResults.PSIP`, `ValidityIndicesResults.DN`, `ValidityIndicesResults.GSI`, and so on.

-_**Hint: you can run [Example1.m](./Example1.m) for having a quick example of this section.**_

 #### Running an analysis with trustworthiness